elb0/elb0.github.io/_posts/2017-10-18-future-fit.markdown

 See the end of this post for some brief thoughts on how I think this connects to mental health.

 ## Favourite quote of the night:
-  "My 13 years old can do better powerpoint presentations than most of my team can do." - **Vic Crone**
+  "My 13 years old can do better PowerPoint presentations than most of my team can do." - **Vic Crone**

-  Though this is closely followed by Marc Englands comments on [starting work](#Marcstart).
+  Though this is closely followed by Marc England's comments on [starting work](#Marcstart).

 ## Introduction and mihi